Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Oncological disease of myeloid (hematopoietic) tissue belongs to the category of hemoblastosis, and this is actually bone marrow cancer.
+Oncological disease of myeloid (hematopoietic) tissue is classified as hemoblastosis, and this is actually bone marrow cancer.
 It should be noted that cancer cells from the bone marrow are capable of affecting bone tissue, and then various forms of bone cancer develop.
-And they can cause oncological damage to the blood.
+And they can cause oncological blood lesions.

-Speaking of bone marrow cancer, specialists are referring to cancer of the most important hematopoietic organ in humans, which is located in the spongy tissue of the bones (end sections of the long tubular bones and cavities of many spongy bones, including the bones of the pelvis, skull, sternum).
+When speaking about bone marrow cancer, specialists mean an oncological disease of the most important hematopoietic organ of a person, which is located in the spongy tissue of bones (the end sections of long tubular bones and the cavities of many spongy bones, including the bones of the pelvis, skull, sternum).
 It is the special cells of the myeloid tissue of the bone marrow - hematopoietic stem cells - that synthesize leukocytes, platelets, erythrocytes, as well as eosinophils, neutrophils, basophils and mononuclear phagocytes.
-Bone marrow does not synthesize lymphocytes, but instead contains B-lymphocytes, which recognize genetically foreign substances (antigens) in our bodies, begin to produce protective antibodies and “release” them into the blood, ensuring the functioning of the immune system.
+Bone marrow does not synthesize lymphocytes, but it contains B-lymphocytes, which recognize genetically foreign substances (antigens) in our body, begin to produce protective antibodies and "release" them into the blood, ensuring the functioning of the immune system.

-In the course of numerous studies of the causes of bone marrow cancer, it turned out that, apart from other organs, the bone marrow is affected quite rarely.
-A much more common situation is when the bone marrow becomes the target of metastasis.
-According to oncologists, cancer metastases in the bone marrow are most often observed in patients with malignant neoplasms of the lung, thyroid, mammary glands, prostate, as well as in neuroblastoma in children (cancer of the sympathetic nervous system).
-In the latter case, bone marrow metastases appear in more than 60% of patients.
-While cancer metastases in the bone marrow for malignant tumors of the colon occur only in 8% of cases.
-Dissemination (spreading) of cancer cells from the primary tumor site occurs in the blood and lymph, and thus the cancer cells multiply uncontrollably enter the bone marrow.
+Numerous studies into the causes of bone marrow cancer have shown that bone marrow is rarely affected separately from other organs.
+A much more common situation is when bone marrow becomes the target of metastases.
+According to oncologists, cancer metastases to bone marrow are most often observed in patients with malignant neoplasms of the lungs, thyroid gland, mammary glands, prostate gland, and also in childhood neuroblastoma (cancer of the sympathetic nervous system).
+In the latter case, metastases to bone marrow occur in more than 60% of patients.
+While metastases of cancer to bone marrow in malignant tumors of the colon occur in only 8% of cases.
+Dissemination (spread) of cancer cells from the primary tumor site occurs through blood and lymph, and thus uncontrollably multiplying cancer cells enter the bone marrow.

-However, there is a primary bone marrow cancer, the true causes of which today are not known for certain.
-Factors such as infections, harmful chemicals or other adverse environmental effects may play a role in the development of bone marrow cancer, but there is no hard evidence.
-As there are no valid arguments that there is a hereditary factor.
+However, there is also primary bone marrow cancer, the true causes of which are currently unknown.
+Factors such as infections, harmful chemicals or other adverse environmental influences may play a role in the development of bone marrow cancer, but there is no strong evidence of this.
+There are also no well-founded arguments that there is a hereditary factor.

-Most researchers tend to see the causes of bone marrow cancer in the somatic mutation of plasma cells - the main cells that produce antibodies and are the final stage in the development of a B-lymphocyte.
-According to this version, bone marrow cancer — bone marrow sarcoma or myeloma disease — arises from the destruction of myeloid tissue, which occurs as a result of excessive plasma cell counts.
-Sometimes plasma cells can completely force out normal hematopoietic tissue from the bone marrow.
+Most researchers tend to see the causes of bone marrow cancer in somatic mutation of plasma cells - the main cells that produce antibodies and are the final stage of B-lymphocyte development.
+According to this version, bone marrow cancer - bone marrow sarcoma or myeloma disease - occurs due to the destruction of myeloid tissue, which occurs due to excess plasma cells.
+Sometimes plasma cells can completely displace normal hematopoietic tissue from the bone marrow.

-Bone marrow cancer, as medical statistics show, affects mainly men after 50 years, but can also develop in younger people.
+Bone marrow cancer, as medical statistics show, mainly affects men after 50 years of age, but can also develop in younger people.
 The disease has two forms: with one focus (solitary) and multiple (diffuse).

 Domestic and foreign oncologists point out the following main clinical symptoms of bone marrow cancer:

 - anemia, in which a person quickly gets tired, complains of weakness and dizziness.
-Sometimes anemia is the first and foremost manifestation of the disease;
+Sometimes anemia is the very first and main manifestation of the disease;

-- persistent and aggravated pains in the bones (most often in the lower back, pelvis and ribs);
+- persistent pain in the bones that intensifies with movement (most often in the lower back, pelvis and rib area);

-- bruises on the body and bleeding gums (blood clotting problems associated with low platelet count);
+- bruises on the body and bleeding gums (blood clotting problems associated with low platelet levels);

-- compression of the spinal nerve endings, which is expressed in weakness of the leg muscles, numbness of certain parts of the body or legs, pain in the bladder or intestines and problems with their emptying;
+- compression of the spinal nerve endings, which is expressed in weakness of the leg muscles, numbness of individual parts of the body or legs, pain in the bladder or intestines and problems with emptying them;

-- increased thirst, nausea, vomiting, constipation (indicate a high level of calcium in the blood - hypercalcemia);
+- increased thirst, nausea, vomiting, constipation (indicate high levels of calcium in the blood - hypercalcemia);

-- nosebleeds, blurred vision, headaches, drowsiness (associated with increased blood viscosity due to a very high level of anomalous protein of the immunoglobulin class - paraprotein);
+- nosebleeds, blurred vision, headaches, drowsiness (associated with increased blood viscosity due to very high levels of an abnormal immunoglobulin protein - paraprotein);

-- sites of bone marrow and bones (pelvis, ribs, sternum, skull, less often - long bones) in the form of holes of various sizes, but always round shape with clear boundaries;
+- sites of damage to the bone marrow and bones (pelvis, ribs, sternum, skull, less often - long bones) in the form of holes of various sizes, but invariably round in shape with clear boundaries;

-In a diffuse form of bone marrow cancer (myeloma), symptoms such as are observed:
+With the diffuse form of bone marrow cancer (myeloma), the following symptoms are observed:

 - bone pain;

-- the dimensions of the single lesion nodes increase and merge, causing the bone tissue to thicken;
+- the size of single lesion nodes increases and merges, causing thickening of bone tissue;

-- systemic osteoporosis, that is, a decrease in bone density and strength (may be accompanied by pathological fractures);
+- systemic osteoporosis, i.e. a decrease in bone density and strength (may be accompanied by pathological fractures);

-- the lesion extends to the spine, causing its curvature (kyphoscoliosis of the thoracic region);
+- the lesion spreads to the spine, causing its curvature (thoracic kyphoscoliosis);

-- susceptibility of patients with bacterial infections due to a significant decrease in immunity (due to hypogammaglobulinemia).
+- susceptibility of patients to bacterial infections due to a significant decrease in immunity (due to hypogammaglobulinemia).

 Stages of bone marrow cancer

-At the first stage, and often at the second stage of bone marrow cancer, this disease is rarely diagnosed, as patients take the pains of radiculitis that torment them, and doctors take osteochondrosis, rheumatism, or primary radiculoneuritis.
-If patients go to a urologist about kidney problems, they immediately suspect urolithiasis or pyelonephritis.
-And only on ultrasound local pathological lesions of the bone tissue are detected.
+At the first, and often at the second stage of bone marrow cancer, this disease is rarely diagnosed, since patients mistake the pain that torments them for radiculitis, and doctors - for osteochondrosis, rheumatism, arthritis or primary radiculoneuritis.
+If patients consult a urologist about kidney problems, they are immediately suspected of having urolithiasis or pyelonephritis.
+And only on ultrasound are local pathological lesions of bone tissue detected.

-The last stage of any cancer is the condition when the tumor metastases to the lymph nodes and other organs.
-Grade 4 bone marrow cancer is an extensive bone marrow sarcoma with metastases or a diffuse form of myeloma.
+The last stage of any oncological disease is considered to be a condition when the tumor has metastasized to the lymph nodes and other organs.
+Stage 4 bone marrow cancer is an extensive bone marrow sarcoma with metastases or a diffuse form of myeloma disease.

 Diagnosis of bone marrow cancer

-It is clear that the symptoms of bone marrow cancer may not be the only basis for diagnosis.
-Moreover, the diagnosis should be differentiated.
-Laboratory blood tests (biochemical and determination of IgM antibodies in the blood), urine, feces, as well as histological examination of particles of affected tissues (biopsy) and biochemical analysis of myeloid tissue (bone marrow puncture) are necessary.
+It is clear that the symptoms of bone marrow cancer cannot be the only basis for diagnosis.
+Moreover, diagnostics must be differentiated.
+Laboratory analysis of blood (biochemical and determination of IgM antibodies in the blood), urine, feces, as well as histological examination of particles of affected tissue (biopsies) and biochemical analysis of myeloid tissue (bone marrow puncture) are necessary.

-In the diagnosis of bone marrow cancer, radiographic methods, bone scintigraphy, computed tomography (CT), and magnetic resonance imaging (MRI) are required.
+In the diagnosis of bone marrow cancer, radiological methods, bone scintigraphy, computed tomography (CT) and magnetic resonance imaging (MRI) are necessarily used.

-97% of patients with bone marrow cancer show abnormal blood and urine tests for protein.
+In 97% of patients with bone marrow cancer, blood and urine protein tests are abnormal.

-A blood test for bone marrow cancer is very specific.
-Thus, the color indicator of blood (that is, the relative content of hemoglobin in one erythrocyte) is close to unity (at a rate of 0.85-1.05).
-Indicators of ESR increased.
-A characteristic of anemia is a change in the shape of erythrocytes (poikilocytosis), a significant difference in the size of erythrocytes in the same person (anisocytosis) with a large percentage of erythrocytes that are abnormally small in size (microcytosis).
+Blood analysis for bone marrow cancer is very specific.
+Thus, the color index of blood (i.e. the relative content of hemoglobin in one erythrocyte) is close to one (with the norm being 0.85-1.05).
+ESR indicators are elevated.
+A change in the shape of erythrocytes (poikilocytosis) characteristic of anemia is detected, as well as a significant difference in the size of erythrocytes in the same person (anisocytosis) with a large percentage of abnormally small erythrocytes (microcytosis).

-At the same time, the number of nuclear forms of erythrocytes and erythroblasts (intermediate cells of the development of red blood cells) is increased in the blood of patients with bone marrow cancer.
-The number of reticulocytes (young red blood cells, which are formed in the bone marrow and circulate in the blood) is also above the norm.
-But the platelet count in the blood test for bone marrow cancer is significantly below the normative level.
+In the blood of patients with bone marrow cancer, the number of nuclear forms of erythrocytes and erythroblasts (intermediate cells in the development of red blood cells) is increased.
+The number of reticulocytes (young erythrocytes that are formed in the bone marrow and circulate in the blood) is also higher than normal.
+But the content of platelets in the blood test for bone marrow cancer is significantly lower than the normal level.

-To confirm the diagnosis, a histological analysis of the bone marrow is done - a biopsy (trepanobiopsy), and a myelogram based on its results allows an objective assessment of the state of the bone marrow cells.
+To confirm the diagnosis, a histological analysis of the bone marrow is performed - a biopsy (trepanobiopsy), and the myelogram compiled based on its results allows for an objective assessment of the condition of the bone marrow cells.

 What do need to examine?